Holy Trinity Church, East Peckham

-St Mary's Church is a parish church in East Peckham, Kent.
+Holy Trinity Church is a parish church in East Peckham, Kent.
 It is a Grade II listed building.

 Building

 Built of coursed rubble stone with a tiled roof.

 History

 The "New Church" of the Most Holy Trinity was built in 1842 to replace the medieval parish church of St. Michael & All Angels which was now situated in the countryside over two miles from where the present 19th century village was later built.